Text Processing: Part 1

 Linux, GPL, 1991

 Using the cut command, we can select data from file.
 In the first example, I want to select column two (or field two), which contains the license information.
 Since this is a CSV file, the fields (aka, columns) are separated by commas.
-The -d option tells the cut command to use commas as the separator character.
+Therefore I use -d option to instruct the cut command to use commas as the separating character.
 The -f option tells the cut command to select field two.
-(A CSV file may use other characters as the separator character, like the Tab character or a colon.)
+Note that a CSV file may use other characters as the separator character, like the Tab character or a colon.
+In such cases, it may still be called a CSV file but you might also see .dat files for data files or other variations.

 Command: